Asthenozoospermia: Causes and Infertility Solutions

 Symptoms of Asthenozoospermia

-Asthenozoospermia itself typically doesn’t present with any noticeable symptoms.
-This means there won’t be any external signs or physical changes a man can experience.
+Asthenozoospermia itself typically doesn't present with any noticeable symptoms.
 The condition usually comes to light during an investigation into infertility when a semen analysis is performed.

 Infertility Challenges

-Asthenozoospermia adds another layer of complexity to these struggles.
-The condition affects sperm motility, making it difficult for sperm to reach and fertilize an egg.
-Consequently, couples may experience prolonged periods of unsuccessful attempts at conceiving, which can take an emotional and psychological toll.
+The primary symptom is difficulty conceiving.
+Couples may experience prolonged periods of unsuccessful attempts at conceiving, which can take an emotional and psychological toll.

 Physical Discomfort